VGLoic/aws-exploration/README.md

 - removing the `environment: production` as I don't have any environment in my repository,
 - commenting the steps `build-image` and `task-def` as I don't build any Docker image for now, I then change in the last job the line `task-definition` to `task-definition: ${{ env.ECS_TASK_DEFINITION }}` in order to rely on my local file directly.

-I create a PR with that, I also modify the `task-def.json` content to add a change to the HTML.
+I create a [PR](https://github.com/VGLoic/aws-exploration/pull/1) with that, I also modify the `task-def.json` content to add a change to the HTML.

+I merge the PR, got my [action](https://github.com/VGLoic/aws-exploration/actions/runs/8678702103/job/23796002866) running.
+The action was a success, good.

+I see my new revision of my task definition with my updated HTML, I see that my tasks are now running with the new revision.
+But I don't have my updated HTML when I visit the task public IP.
+Almost perfect.

+I will try to re-modify my HTML just to see what happens.

 ## Development